Staff

 Prior to moving to D.C., Shana practiced for many years as a criminal defense lawyer + served as pro bono counsel for political refugees seeking asylum.

-Shana lives with her husband (a former public defender who has prevented over a dozen state-sponsored capital deaths) + two mischievous french bulldogs in the Capitol Hill neighborhood of D.C.
+Shana lives with her husband (a former public defender who has prevented over a dozen state-sponsored capital deaths) + a mischievous french bulldog in the Capitol Hill neighborhood of D.C.
 When she’s not fighting on behalf of fundamental fairness, Shana enjoys snowboarding, watching the Washington Nationals play baseball, and listening to live music (particularly in New Orleans).

 VICE PRESIDENT